darconeous/ham-addr-old/n6drc-arnce.md

 possible symbols, we can store up to three characters in a 16-bit block.
-Thus, we can store a six character callsign in just 32 bits, a nine character callsign in 48 bits and a twelve character callsign in
-64. 12 characters is plenty of space for both a callsign *and* an indicator suffix/prefix.
+Thus, we can store a six character callsign in just 32 bits, a nine character callsign in 48 bits and a twelve character callsign in 64 bits.
+12 characters is plenty of space for both a callsign *and* an indicator suffix/prefix.

-This document takes the basic premise described above and fleshes it out into a full addressing specification by defining the following:
+This document takes the basic premise described above and fleshes it out into a full addressing specification by fully defining the
+following:

- *  A base-40 character set, optimized for encoding radio callsigns
+*   A base-40 character set optimized for encoding ITU radio callsigns
- *  A method to encode three base-40 values (three callsign characters) within a 16-bit (two-byte) integer
+*   A method for encoding three base-40 values (three callsign characters) within a 16-bit (two-byte) integer
- *  A 64-bit address format ('HAM-64') for encoding callsigns up to 12
+*   A new 64-bit addressing format ('HAM-64') intended for use with with new link-layer packet radio protocols; capable of encoding callsigns up to 12 characters long
-    characters into a 64-bit address for use with link-layer packet radio protocols
- *  A method for encoding callsigns up to 8 characters long in an EUI-48 address
- *  A method for encoding callsigns up to 11 characters long in an EUI-64 address
+*   EUI-48 and EUI-64 callsign encodings intended for use with existing link-layer protocols; capable of encoding callsigns up to 8 and 11 characters long

-[^1]: This statement on callsigns for individuals being limited to
-      six characters is not entirely true.
-As of 2003, the limit is now seven characters.
-However, the math was more clear with six characters.

 # Base-40 Character Set

-The address format stores each character as a number in base-40.
-The character set is defined below:
+Since there are a limited number of valid characters in an ITU radio callsign, we represent each character in a callsign as number in base-40.
+The character set we are using for this document defined below:

 No. | Char | No. | Char | No. | Char | No. | Char
 :--:|:----:|:---:|:----:|:---:|:----:|:---:|:----: